 If being outdoors is your thing, strap on some skates and launch yourself onto the open-air ice rink at Somerset House, which also has a skating school for every age and level.

 And while exercise is important, so is food.
 Did you know that in winter our body is programmed to need more calories?
 That’s why it’s important to keep an eye on excesses and enjoy healthier meals.
 You can even combine food and exercise on a pleasant stroll through a market to discover the latest ideas from artisan producers at the Real Food Market, opposite King’s Cross station, held every month, or at the Southbank Centre, held three times a week.

 Or, why not defy the bad weather and set off on a winter’s picnic?
-Get cooking with some of our mouth-watering recipes using Olive Oils from Spain.
+Get cooking with some of our mouth-watering recipes using Extra Virgin Olive Oil from Spain.
 Croquettes, for example, are delicious hot or cold, and so easy to transport!
 Spanish omelette is another classic that should always be part of any open-air meal, and is even more delicious served in a crispy baguette.
 And don’t forget to take along a sweet (and healthy) treat such as these wonderful almond ring cookies.